Imran4424/Software-Architecture/SolidPrinciples.md

 #### Benefits of Open/Closed Principle
 - Improves maintainability and stability by protecting existing, tested code.
 - Enables safer feature growth by adding new types/strategies instead of editing core logic.
+- Ease of adding new features leads to minimal cost of developing and testing software.
 - Reduces regression risk and merge conflicts when extending behavior.
 - Encourages clean boundaries, protocols, and composition.